2016 United States House of Representatives elections in Illinois: District 8

 The incumbent was Democrat Tammy Duckworth, who had represented the district since 2013, and who retired so she could run for the United States Senate in 2016 against Republican incumbent Mark Kirk.
 She was re-elected with 56% of the vote in 2014.
 The district had a PVI of D+8.

+Democratic primary

 Democrats Raja Krishnamoorthi, a past candidate for the district, and State Senator Mike Noland declared they would run for the district.
 Krishnamoorthi was endorsed by Representative Jan Schakowsky.